Sai-Arvind/Retail-Customer-Churn-Root-Cause-Analysis-SQL-PowerBi/README.md

 ### 📌 Project Overview

+> Descriptive to Predictive Analytics
-> Identifying System-Wide Customer Churn in a DVD Rental Business (Descriptive → Predictive)
+- Identified System-Wide Customer Churn in a DVD Rental Business.
-> A Data-Driven 360° Root Cause Analysis of Inventory, Operations, and Customer Churn
+- A Data-Driven 360° Root Cause Analysis of Inventory, Operations, and Customer Churn

 ### ⚡ Executive Summary